Get ready for a powerful flash of sunlight you will remember for the rest of your life

 Baily’s Beads appear on the opposite side of the Sun until there’s a powerful flash of yellow, or even pink, light from the emerging Sun’s rays, and the famed Diamond Ring explodes, then fades; Third Contact is achieved.

-The Diamond Ring is gone, Totality is over, and you just saw nature at its most awesome.
+The solar Diamond Ring is gone, Totality is over, and you just saw nature at its most awesome.
 And THAT is why people travel across the world to see a Total Solar Eclipse.

 Photo credit: FreeImages.com & Evgenij Kursai